-4.3.
+5.3.
 Panel

-The Panel Menu offers the options to: adjust the relay settings, machine type parameters, save or restore the panel and system settings, adjust the audio levels, and enter the USB and logging options.
+The Panel Menu offers the options to: adjust the relay settings, machine type parameters, save or restore the panel and system settings, adjust the alarm startup mode, and enter the USB and logging options.

 Relay

 The Relay Menu allows a supervisor to check on the relay status, adjust the operation mode (normally cold or normally hot) and select which components are controlled by the relay function.